1945 Liechtenstein general election

-General elections were held in Liechtenstein on 29 April 1945.
-Following the "silent elections" of 1939, they were the first to use the new proportional representation system.
-The Progressive Citizens' Party won eight of the 15 seats in the Landtag, but remained in coalition with the Patriotic Union.
-Voter turnout was 94.1%, although only male citizens were allowed to vote.
+General elections were held in Liechtenstein on 29 April 1945 to elect the 15 members of the Landtag.
+Following the "silent elections" of 1939, they were the first to use the new proportional representation system which had been introduced the same year.
+The Progressive Citizens' Party (FBP) won eight seats and retained its majority, while the Patriotic Union (VU) won seven.
+Voter turnout was 93.4%.